 Section 16(a) of the Securities Exchange Act of 1934 requires our executive officers and directors to file initial reports of ownership of our securities and reports of changes in ownership with the Securities and Exchange Commission.
-Based on our knowledge and on written representations from our executive officers and directors, we believe that all Section 16(a) filing and disclosure requirements applicable to our executive officers and directors for 2014 have been satisfied.
+Based on a review of Forms 3, 4 and 5 and on written representations from our executive officers and directors, we believe that all Section 16(a) filing and disclosure requirements applicable to our executive officers and directors for 2015 have been satisfied, except (a) our chief executive officer inadvertently filed (i) a Form 4 two days late that reported five transactions and (ii) a Form 4 one day late that reported five transactions, (b) our chief operating officer inadvertently filed a Form 4 two business days late that reported two transactions, (c) our chief financial officer inadvertently filed a Form 4 two transactions and (d) our directors inadvertently failed to file Form 4s reporting their annual option and restricted stock awards granted in connection with their election that were disclosed in our 2015 annual meeting proxy statement.
+The directors subsequently reported these awards on Form 5s.